 SG: Yeah, well, the dogs actually have my number and a couple of them like to wake me up in the middle of the night for me to let them outside or to get a drink of water.
 And it’s funny when I’m on the road, or elsewhere and traveling, the dogs never wake my wife up.
 She sleeps right through the night, and then when I’m home like I say they’ve got my number.
 So I want to see what they’ve cost me in terms of sleep.
 And then I do a lot of looking at deep sleep.
-Deep sleep is really where we clean our brain out.
+Deep sleep is really where we clean our brains out.
 I’m actually not as worried about REM sleep.
 And then I think there’s something to be said about heart rate variability, and I like to track heart rate variability whether I’m traveling, whether I’m relaxing, or what my exercise program has been.
 And it definitely varies depending on all my activities.

 CC: Can I ask what’s your average like?
 What do you consider a good one (heart rate variability)?

 SG: Well, I think it’s relative depending on how old you are.
 My heart rate variability will run anywhere from the 70s to the 150s.
 But I’ve compared myself to one of the Oura ring’s salesman who was a young guy from Finland and his is 250.
 And it’s like, “Oh my gosh.
 Okay, how can I ever do that?”

 CC: Mine is 40-50 [sighs].

 SG: Yeah.
 So interestingly enough, my wife who clearly is more athletic and fit than I am, her heart rate variability will run 30s and 40s.
 And she hates me.
 So it’s the one thing I beat her at.

 CC: Okay, that’s interesting.
 I’m actually working on increasing that.
 Let’s see.
 So do you drink a lot of water in the morning?
 How much?
 Do you drink coffee or tea?